Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Simulation setup

 In this work we make use of stellar evolution tracks computed with the stellar evolutionary code {\sc parsec} \citep{Bressan2012, Costa2019, Costa2021, Nguyen22}.
 In the following, we briefly describe the input physics assumed and the stellar tracks computed.

 For the wind of massive hot stars, we use the mass-loss prescriptions by \citet{Vink2000} and \cite{Vink2001}, which take into account the dependence of the mass-loss on stellar metallicity.
 We also include the recipes by \cite{Graefener2008} and \cite{Vink2011}, which include the dependence of mass-loss on the Eddington ratio.
-For WR stars, we use prescriptions by \citet{Sander2019}, which reproduce the observed galactic WR type-C (WC) and WR type-O (WO) stars.
+For WR stars, we use prescriptions by \citet{Sander2019}, which reproduce the observed Galactic WR type-C (WC) and WR type-O (WO) stars.
 We modified the \cite{Sander2019} recipe, including a metallicity dependence.
 We refer to \citet{Costa2021} for further details.
-For micro-physics, we use a combination of opacity tables from the Opacity Project At Livermore (OPAL)\footnote{\url{http://opalopacity.llnl.gov/}} team \citep{Iglesias1996}, and the \textsc{\ae sopus} tool\footnote{\url{http://stev.oapd.inaf.it/aesopus}} \citep{Marigo2009}, for the regimes of high temperature (4.2 $\leq$ log (T/K) $\leq$ 8.7) and low temperature (3.2 $\leq$ Log (T/K) $\leq$ 4.1), respectively.
+For micro-physics, we use a combination of opacity tables from the Opacity Project At Livermore (OPAL)\footnote{\url{http://opalopacity.llnl.gov/}} team \citep{Iglesias1996}, and the \textsc{\ae sopus} tool\footnote{\url{http://stev.oapd.inaf.it/aesopus}} \citep{Marigo2009}, for the regimes of high temperature ($4.2 \leq{} \log{ (T/{\rm K})} \leq{} 8.7$) and low temperature ($3.2 \leq{} \log{(T/{\rm K})}\leq{} 4.1$), respectively.
 We include conductive opacities by \citet{Itoh2008}.
-For the equation of state, we use the \textsc{freeeos}\footnote{\url{http://freeeos.sourceforge.net/}} code version 2.2.1 by Alan W. Irwin, for temperature Log (T/K) < 8.5.
-While for higher temperatures (Log (T/K) > 8.5), we use the code by \cite{Timmes1999}, in which the creation of electron-positron pairs is taken into account.
+For the equation of state, we use the \textsc{freeeos}\footnote{\url{http://freeeos.sourceforge.net/}} code version 2.2.1 by Alan W. Irwin, for temperature $\log{(T/{\rm K})} < 8.5$.
+While for higher temperatures ($\log{ (T/{\rm K})} > 8.5$), we use the code by \cite{Timmes1999}, in which the creation of electron-positron pairs is taken into account.

 For internal mixing, we adopt the mixing-length theory \citep[MLT,][]{Bohm-Vitense1958}, with a solar-calibrated MLT parameter $\alpha_\mathrm{MLT} = 1.74$ \citep{Bressan2012}.
 We use the Schwarzschild criterion \citep{Schwarzschild1958} to define the convective regions, with the core overshooting computed with the ballistic approximation by \cite{bressan1981}.
 We computed two different sets of tracks with an overshooting parameter $\lambda_\mathrm{ov}=0.4$ and 0.5. $\lambda_\mathrm{ov}$ is the mean free path of the convective element across the border of the unstable region in units of pressure scale height.
 For the convective envelope, we adopted an undershooting distance $\Lambda_\mathrm{env} = 0.7$ in pressure scale heights.
 More details on the assumed physics and numerical methodologies can be found in \citet{Bressan2012} and \citet{Costa2021}.